michaelplatt07/RecipeBookServer/README.md

 	]
 }
 ```
 <b>NOTE:</b> This collection should never be modified by the admin of the application as the values are updated automatically by the application.
-In the even an admin does want to update an entry, they can do so to modify percentages, counts, etc. to get the desired results.
+In the event an admin does want to update an entry, they can do so to modify percentages, counts, etc. to get the desired results.

 ## Installing
 1. Check out the application via GIT.
-2. Get the MongoDB from the following URL: https://www.mongodb.com/cloud/atlas?jmp=nav
+2. Get MongoDB from the following URL: https://www.mongodb.com/cloud/atlas?jmp=nav
 3. Make sure Mongo is installed and up and running.
 4. Install the modules using `npm install` on the root directory of this project.
 5. Import the default database documents in the `/dumps` directory with the following command: